cgranell/tfm-ideas/README.md

 *Related work*: [First Law of Geography](https://www.tandfonline.com/doi/10.2307/143141)

 *Methods*: literature review, critical review, bibliometric analysis, data visualisation, network analysis.

+### Mapping the real character of Castellón (meaningful clusters) though the lens of cycling flows and user-generated POIs

+*Hypothesis*: Urban boundaries derived from cycling flows and social POIs reflect better the socio-economic-mobility reality / character of Castellon than the artificial administrative units.

+*Summary*: This TFM is aimed to explore to what extent administrative units and emerging socio-economic-mobility clusters in Castellón are disconnected, taking as primary source flows of bike travels along with other urban data sources.
+Expected results are the identification and mapping of meaningful socio-economic-mobility clusters that better reflect the character of the city of Castellon.

+*Context*: This project is part of and is expected to contribute to a larger project called **The Geographies of UJIers**.
+This TFM is intended to find or formulate new questions about (social) pressing issues in urban contexts.
+Seeing a problem from the geographical dimension can help to understand it better and find novel ways to tackle it.
+This TFM should also embrace research reproducibility practices.

+*Methods*: Analysis

+*Related work*: Built on top of Fabian's thesis, who did a big effort to collect and clean bike mobility data in Castellón.

 ### Conceptualisation of mobility neighbourhoods through the lens of cyclists
 *Hypothesis*: Mobility is a multi-dimensional, multi-faceted concept that may lead to multiple interpretations.